 Subhankar has given over one hundred lectures, and participated in numerous panels, across the United States and Europe.
 Some of his notable lectures include, keynote speech “Long Environmentalism” at the Society for Literature, Science and the Arts annual conference PostNatural at the University of Notre Dame (2013), artist lecture at the Where Are We Going, Walt Whitman? annual series at the Gerrit Rietveld Academie of Fine Arts and Design in Amsterdam (2013), keynote speech at the Next North Symposium at the Anchorage Museum (2012), keynote speech at the Association for the Study of Literature and Environment biennial conference Species, Space and the Imagination of the Global at the Indiana University (2011), the Annual Rapaport Lecture in Contemporary Art at Amherst College (2011), and lectures at the Themester: sustain·ability: Thriving on a Small Planet series at the Indiana University (2010), Critical Encounters—Human|Nature annual series at the Columbia College in Chicago (2009) and the Annual Lyceum II Lecture with Peter Matthiessen at the University of Utah in Salt Lake City (2008); and an event "Wilderness and the Imagination" with David Allen Sibley and Terry Tempest Williams at the Benaroya Symphony Hall hosted by the Seattle Arts and Lectures that was attended by 2500 people (2005).
 In 2013, in a Lannan Foundation In Pursuit of Cultural Freedom lecture by Dr. James Hansen, Subhankar introduced Dr. Hansen and and then engaged him in a conversation after the talk (2013).
 Some of his notable panels participation include, the Eco-aesthetics: Contemporary Art and the Politics of Ecology conference at the University College London (2013), The Anthropocene: Planet Earth in the Age of Humans—a Smithsonian Grand Challenges Symposium at the Smithsonian Institution (2012), The Art of Sustainability panel at Princeton University (2011), Art+Environment conference at the Nevada Museum of Art (2011), Gender on Ice conference at the Barnard College (2008), Unlearning Intolerance: Art Changing Attitudes Toward the Environment symposium at the United Nations Headquarters in New York (2008), and an United Nations Environment Programme Climate Change symposium at the Palais des Beaux–Arts in Brussels (2007).
 Since 2003 he has also given lectures at the Princeton University Woodrow Wilson School of Public and International Affairs, Harvard University Museum of Natural History, Columbia University Earth Institute, Hood Museum of Art at Dartmouth College, University of Chicago Harris School of Public Policy, Stanford University, University of Washington, and the University of Alaska in Fairbanks.
 In 2004, Subhankar did a Lannan Foundation Cultural Freedom event with writer Peter Matthiessen and Gwich’in elder Sarah James, which he remembers with much fondness.

-For the latest news on books, essays, interviews and exhibitions, please visit the NEWS page on this site.
+For the latest news on books, essays, exhibitions, lectures, blogs, and interviews, please visit the NEWS page on this site.